sranam/Ready-Made-Basic-HTML-Template/assets/doc/usage.md

-Ready Made Starter HTML Template based on [HTML5 Boilerplate homepage](https://html5boilerplate.com/) | [Documentation table of contents](TOC.md)
+Ready Made Starter HTML5 Template based on [HTML5 Boilerplate homepage](https://html5boilerplate.com/) | [Documentation
+table of contents](TOC.md)

 # Usage

-Ready Made Starter HTML Template based on HTML5 Boilerplate is a very basic HTML template.
+Ready Made Starter HTML5 Template based on HTML5 Boilerplate is a very basic HTML template.
 Using this template developers can start their front-end developing instantly from scratch.

 Though this is an HTML template, developers can use it as a base HTML template for any CMS like WordPress etc. In the `style.css` and `main.js`, there is some code which will be very helpful for WordPress theme development.